 Let me ask: Have you ever read (or tried to decipher) a vocational report that doesn’t make sense?
 Is the report ambiguous and difficult to read?
 Does the person it was written for understand it?
+Do you understand it?
 Is it possible the report can be defended?
 Or should the report be ripped apart, piece by piece to get to its’ nuts and bolts?
-Want help?
 Need a critique or a rebuttal?
+I’m here to help!

 Rebut No Matter What!

-This was my husband’s Grandpa Cliff Yearington’s Bull.
+This was my husband Randy’s Grandpa Cliff Yearington’s Bull.
 Cliff knew a lot about Bulls & Bulls*** too.

 Simply, it’s not helpful to write an entire vocational report about how bad off the person is, especially without mentioning plans to help make a positive impact on the individual’s life.